sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 The ``TukeyHSD`` function in jamovi is pretty easy to use.
 You simply specify the ANOVA model term that you want to run the post-hoc tests for.
-For example, if we were looking to run post-hoc tests for the main effects but not the interaction, we would open up the ‘Post Hoc Tests’ option in the ANOVA analysis screen, move the ``drug`` and ``therapy`` variables across to the box on the right, and then select the ‘Tukey’ checkbox in the list of possible post-hoc corrections that could be applied.
+For example, if we were looking to run post-hoc tests for the main effects but not the interaction, we would open up the ``Post Hoc Tests`` option in the ANOVA analysis screen, move the ``drug`` and ``therapy`` variables across to the box on the right, and then select the ``Tukey`` checkbox in the list of possible post-hoc corrections that could be applied.
 This, along with the corresponding results table, is shown in :numref:`fig-factorialanova13`.